peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.3 Waveshare 400x300 Pi Pico display

+There are two drivers for this display:
-The driver for this display now supports partial updates.
+ 1. `pico_epaper_42.py` 1-bit black/white driver supports partial updates.
+ 2. `pico_epaper_42_gs.py` 2-bit greyscale driver.
+No partial updates.

+The drivers have identical args and methods.

 This 4.2" display supports a Pi Pico or Pico W plugged into the rear of the unit.
 Alternatively it can be connected to any other host using the supplied